 You can do this with any genre of photography.
-One of the other examples I mentioned in the podcast would be the story for a food photographer.
+One of the other examples I mentioned in the podcast is the story for a food photographer.

-Gathering the ingredients, food prep, creating the presentation, delivering it to the waiting guests and their reaction to the food, and then going back to clean up your kitchen.
-OK, I'm not a food photographer, but that seems like it has potential for a story.
+Gathering the ingredients, preparing food, creating the presentation, delivering it to the waiting guests and their reaction to the food, and then returning to clean up your kitchen.
+OK, I’m not a food photographer, but that seems like it has potential for a story.

 Each photo is a moment – a story – in a larger story.
 All of the photos are related, yet they say something unique in support of a larger story.